 The answer is simple: practically everywhere.

-But even though you’ll be allowed to have your cake and eat it too, moderation and portion control is everything because these delicious recipes aren’t carb-free.
+Even though you’ll be allowed to have your cake and eat it too, moderation and portion control is everything because there are still carbs in almond flour.

 These almond flour keto recipes will have you covered from breakfast through dinner.